cbartram/kraken-api/README.md

 ```

 You can also run `./scripts/deploy.sh` to build, zip, and upload the function to AWS.

+## Plugin Verification & Loading

+When the Kraken client needs to load a plugin it will make a request on behalf of the authenticated user to generate
+signed URL's for plugin JAR files in S3.
+Signed URL's provide temporary (30s) access to JAR files.
+Once a signed URL is
+generated the client will read the JAR file directly into memory and load each Kraken Plugin class from the JAR before the signed
+URL expires.

+Once the classes are loaded into memory

 ## API Plugin Fetching Sequence